tballmsft/pxt-tilesprite/README.md

-# pxt-tilesprite
+# pxt-tilewrold

-This extension adds support for sprites that snap to tiles.
+This extension defines "TileWorld" for sprites that move Up, Right, Left Down on a matrix.

 ## Reference